 Origins of Bingo – Medieval Bingo

-Bingo made its way around Europe, with the French Aristocracy adding a bit of their own “Jeune Ce Que” in the 18th Century, by adding playing cards and tokens and the reading-out or ‘calling’, as we know it today of bingo numbers.
+Bingo made its way around Europe, with the French Aristocracy adding a bit of their own “Jeune Ce Que” in the 18th Century by adding playing cards and tokens and the reading-out or ‘calling’, as we know it today, bingo numbers.

-By the 19th Century, the practical Germans had developed different forms of bingo for educational purposes.
-The aim was to aid children in spelling, multiplication as well as animal names and history.
+By the 19th Century, the practical Germans had developed different forms of Bingo for educational purposes.
+The aim was to aid children in spelling, multiplication, animal names and history.

-So the Online Bingo games you’re playing today has had a long and diverse history which has been around for five centuries, being both a leisure activity as well as stimulating those ‘little grey cells’.
+So the Online Bingo games you’re playing today have had a long and diverse history.
+It has been around for five centuries, being both a leisure activity and stimulating those tiny grey cells.

 But as with most things, leave it to the Americans to see the potential.
-Bingo, as we know it today, has a lot of credit due to a Mr Edwin Lowe.
+As we know it today, Bingo has a lot of credit due to Mr Edwin Lowe.